Arizona Elk and Hunting Season Information and Regulations

 *Arizona has a large number of different zones throughout the state that each carry different date ranges.
 For specific information on mountain lion hunting in the zone you plan on visiting, please reference the official Arizona Game and Fish Department here.

-When hunting mountain lion, be careful not to accidentally take down a jaguar.
+When hunting mountain lions, be careful not to accidentally take down a jaguar.
 Penalties for poaching a jaguar in Arizona are very steep.
 The official Fish and Game website has more information.

 Crossbow Regulations